 The drinks industry has a long history of this sort of targeted marketing, and it has not always been welcomed by African-American leaders.
 Neighborhood groups often try to restrict the sales of fortified wines, as they are associated with alcoholism and other social problems.
 Thunderbird, Mad Dog and Schlitz Malt Liquor are all product brands associated with this inner city market.
 Remember: in the L.A. riots, it was liquor stores that were targeted.

-We admit that alcohol companies have a predicament.
-They don’t want to be seen to be targeting cigarettes and alcohol to the population that can least afford it.
+We admit that alcohol companies have a predicament over the years.
+They don’t want to be seen to be targeting cigarettes and alcohol to the population is not served well by it, to say the least.
 Yet, they will be criticized if they do not advertise in many publications that are enjoyed by African Americans.
 Furthermore, it is insulting to say that because some in a population misuse a product, others shouldn’t enjoy it in moderation.
 So what’s a brand manager to do?

 With luxury brands is that ultimately, you are selling them as the evidence of a premium lifestyle, and the rap lifestyle is not premium.
 It’s base.
 If the only people who want to associate themselves with your brand are inner city 21-year-old men who listen to rap music, then you have a problem.

 might want to do a spell check on Hennessy unless looking unprofessional was your goal here..